-History of the Partnership
+About the Partnership

 Wooster School's partnership with the Rashmi Secondary School in Kathmandu, Nepal began in October, 2015.
-Matt Byrnes, Head of School, and three Upper School students traveled to Nepal to learn firsthand about Rashmi School, learn about Nepali culture, and to lay the foundation for our current partnership.
+Matt Byrnes, Head of School, and three Upper School students traveled to Nepal to learn firsthand about Rashmi School, Nepali culture, and to lay the foundation for our current partnership.